 Working clothes or other dirty clothes should NOT go inside the sailboats.
 Do your best to keep the boats clean at all times.
-Mud and dirt may bring insects, seeds, or other parasites inside the boat, which can make great damage to the boat and the interior for instance mold.
+Mud and dirt may bring insects, seeds, or other parasites inside the boat, which can make great damage to the boat and the interior for instance mold or ant colonies.

 Do NOT speak other languages than English on board

 Sometimes we have many people from the same nationality, with native languages other than English, on board.
 Do not speak other languages than English on board.
 Make sure everyone on board is included.
 Always.

 Do NOT fill the boats with stones, bones, and seashells

 Yes, there’s a lot of interesting things to find out there, like whale skeletons, seashells, and beautiful stones, but please do not bring them inside the sailboats.
 Most likely you will forget them, and not bring them back to your country, and we just have to spend time getting rid of them when you leave.
 And – they may contain parasites.

 Do NOT keep small portions of leftovers that rotten in the fridge

 We do not want to through away food – but we also do not want people to get sick on board due to poisonous old leftovers that start to spread mold and rot in the fridge.
 This is a balance, and if you are not sure that your leftovers will be eaten – through them away at once.
 This is a part of the special way of living on a boat with limited space – balance!